Are you noticing an incorrect comment count after importing your WordPress site?

 with your site’s address.

-Visiting this file in your browser will run the script which simply loops through your posts, category, tags, comments, and updates the count.
+Visiting this file in your browser will execute the script.
+It will loop through your posts, categories, tags, and comments to update the count.

 file from your server.

-We hope this article helped you learn how to fix category and comments counts after WordPress import.
-You may also want to check out our guide on how to solve the most common WordPress errors and our ultimate WordPress SEO guide to improve your rankings.
+We hope this article helped you learn how to fix category and comment counts after WordPress import.
+Next, you may also want to check out our guides on how to show comments on the homepage of your WordPress theme and how to change the category order in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.